sendyhalim/blog/content/posts/development-practices/2020-04-26-what-we-would-have-done-differently-system-integration.md

 if it takes > 50% sprint time then say it 2 sprints.
 Development is not just about code-complete, it's about delivering the features that meet the expectation with minimum bugs and 0 critical bug, probably you need to update your API doc too.

+##### Remember, it's a partnership
+This is a partnership, it's a relationship where we will work together as a partner for mutual benefits, it's not a stage to throw mistakes, it's a stage to perform together and achieve great things together.
+Having this mindset will help your emotion and stress level in check.